ilyasku/CompoundPye/reproduce_data/README.md

 # How to reproduce the data of publication XY

+There are several python scripts in this folder, all of them generate plots.
+I recommend using `ipython` to run the scripts, i.e. start ipython and type `%run script_name.py`.
+Otherwise, you will need to add ?!?!?! after the `f.show()` commands at the end of the scripts to keep the figures from closing immediately after they pop up.
+It is assumed that you installed (LINK) the CompoundPye module (make sure the executable script `cp_non_GUI_wrapper.py` is at your PATH, so that you can run it from command line).
+It is furher assumed that you have the `reproduce_data` folder next to the `Example` folder as in the github repository (LINK!).
+Otherwise, you will need to adjust some paths to import scripts found in the `Examples/scripts` folder (used to reproduce plots in figure 2 and figure 3).

+## Plots in **figure 2** - Parameter tuning of selected cells

+To compare our model's output to physiological data, I tried to qualitatively reconstruct response curves published by Clark et al. (2011) and Behnia et al. (2014).
+You find data points for these reconstructed curves in the folder `reproduce_data/reconstructed_data`.
+To reconstruct the plots comparing our model's response to response recorded by them run the script `tuning_comparison_L1_L2_Tm1_Tm2.py`.
+Have a look into it to see basic usage of the CompoundPye module.

 ## Plots in **figure 3** - T4 response to pseudo motion

 Execute the script `T4_response_to_pseudo_motion.py`.
 This will generate the same plot as seen in the publication.
 Have a look into the script to see how the data is generated.